John J. Brice: U.S. Commissioner of Fish and Fisheries

-By mid-1897, salmon egg production had tripled over that of previous years, and Fish Commission also had made good progress in its efforts to support the lobster, mackerel and American shad fisheries.
+By mid-1897, salmon egg production had tripled over that of previous years, and the Fish Commission also had made good progress in its efforts to support the lobster, mackerel and American shad fisheries.
 It also had engaged in efforts to introduce aquatic species of various kinds into new regions of the United States.
 The propagation and distribution of food fishes continued to increase substantially into 1898.

 In 1898, President William McKinley appointed George Meade Bowers, a banker and politician from West Virginia, to replace Brice as commissioner.
-McKinley's decision sparked controversy: The New York Evening Post criticized McKinley for nominating candidates to the leadership of scientific agencies according to the incentives of a spoils system rather than for the scientific experience of the candidates, and the Philadelphia Inquirer published an editorial decrying McKinley's decision to replace Brice, arguing that Brice had performed well, that Bowers had no scientific qualifications for the position, and that McKinley was replacing Brice – who had been appointed by McKinley's predecessor Grover Cleveland — merely because of political considerations, which the Inquirer claimed had never affected the commissioner's position before.
+McKinley's decision sparked controversy: The New York Evening Post criticized McKinley for nominating candidates to the leadership of scientific agencies according to the incentives of a spoils system rather than for the scientific experience of the candidates, and the Philadelphia Inquirer published an editorial decrying McKinley's decision to replace Brice, arguing that Brice had performed well, that Bowers had no scientific qualifications for the position, and that McKinley was replacing Brice – who had been appointed by McKinley's predecessor Grover Cleveland – merely because of political considerations, which the Inquirer claimed had never affected the commissioner's position before.
 Although there was an outcry in support of Brice in scientific circles, McKinley went ahead with the appointment of Bowers on February 1, 1898, and Brice asked his supporters not to object to McKinley's choice.
 On February 16, 1898, Brice stepped aside and Bowers became commissioner.